Sam-GG/Automaton/README.md

     color_function(x, y): a mathematical function to determine cell colors

-    update(): a method that determines what the next state will look like based on the current state.
-Make use of the alive_cells list and revive and kill methods.
-The shown example rules are very simple and can be made considerably more complex.
+    rulesets(): a method called by update() that determines what the next state will look like based on the current state and a set of rules.
+General idea is to use indexing and the helper methods.